Tips for Managing COVID in your contact centre

 So whether it’s considering how to keep the phones being answered when employees can’t physically access the contact centre or it’s how to make the most of the situation, I’ve pulled together some tips on how to manage COVID 19 in the contact centre:

-1. Shift your agents to remote work/home agents
+1. Shift your agents to remote work/home agents (if you haven’t already)

 With cloud-based contact centre technology, it’s never been easier for contact centre agents to work from home or even off a mobile phone.